homeeondemand/react-native-mapbox-navigation/README.md

 </details>

-Place your public token in your Xcode project's `Info.plist` and add a `MGLMapboxAccessToken` key whose value is your public access token.
+Place your public token in your Xcode project's `Info.plist` and add a `MBXAccessToken` key whose value is your public access token.

+NOTE:  `MGLMapboxAccessToken` is deprecated, now you should use `MBXAccessToken` instead

 Add the `UIBackgroundModes` key to `Info.plist` with `audio` and `location` if it is not already present.
 This will allow your app to deliver audible instructions while it is in the background or the device is locked.